ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/traffic-management-in-istio.md

 It specifies the ports, protocols, and hosts (among other criteria) that traffic should be directed to within the service mesh.

-### Istio Gateway vs Kubernetes Ingress

-Istio `Gateway` provides more extensive customization and flexibility than Kubernetes Ingress, and allows Istio features such as monitoring and route rules to be applied to traffic entering the cluster.

-With Istio Gateway you can implement the following with ease:

-- Timeouts
-- Retries
-- Circuit brakers
-- Fault injection
-- Traffic splitting
-- Canary deployment

 Here's an example of a Gateway object:

 === ":octicons-file-code-16: `my-istio-gateway.yml`"